currymud/sasha/docs/Architecture.md

 -- After "open eyes" fires effects:
 "get robe" → AVManagementKey get getObjectGID → acquisitionActionMap lookup → getObjectF → successful acquisition
 ```

-The grammar parsing remains identical - only the GID in the ActionManagement key changes, pointing to a different entry in the action map.
+The GID in the ActionManagement key changes, pointing to a different entry in the action map.

 ## Engineering Benefits